caster0x00/Sara/README.md

 sara: error: the following arguments are required: --config-file
 ```

 Sara uses just one argument, it is the name/path to the RouterOS configuration file.
 The tool supports `.rsc` files.
+You can generate `.rsc` file with the `export verbose file=routeros.rsc` command on the mikrotik terminal.

+# Docker

+Use the following command to run sara with your exported `routeros.rsc` file.

+    docker run -v path/to/routeros.rsc:/config/routeros.rsc ghcr.io/casterbyte/sara:main

 # Work Example